devbydijah/devbydijah/README.md

 ## About Me:

 Hello!
 I'm Khadijah, a passionate frontend developer dedicated to creating beautiful and functional web experiences.
-My journey in frontend development has been fueled by a deep love for coding and a desire to continuously learn and grow in the tech industry.
+My journey in frontend development has been fueled by a deep love for coding and design.

 - 🌱 **Currently Learning:** Vue.js, React.js, and TypeScript.
 - 🔭 **Currently Working On:**